 About KVOA 4

-In September 1953, KVOA signed on as Tucson's second television station and NBC affiliate, eight months after KOLD-TV (channel 13) signed on as the CBS affiliate.
-Although KVOA was an NBC affiliate, it carried a secondary affiliation with ABC until 1956 when KDWI-TV (channel 9, now KGUN-TV) began operations.
-During the late 1950s, the station was also briefly affiliated with the NTA Film Network.It was originally owned by Chicago advertising executive John Louis, Sr., along with KVOA-AM 1290 (now KCUB).
-It was a sister station to KTAR in Phoenix.
-In October 1953, KVOA brought Tucson its first-ever live television event: a World Series broadcast.
-The Louis broadcasting empire eventually became known as Pacific & Southern Broadcasting, headquartered in Phoenix; however, Louis did not keep KVOA for long.
-In 1955, Louis sold the KVOA stations to Clinton D. McKinnon, who would later acquire KOAT-TV in Albuquerque, New Mexico and combine the two television stations to form Alvarado Television.
+KVOA is a television station located in Tucson, Arizona.
+It signed on the air in September 1953 as Tucson's second television station and an NBC affiliate, eight months after KOLD-TV (channel 13) began operations as the CBS affiliate.
+Although KVOA was primarily affiliated with NBC, it also carried a secondary affiliation with ABC until 1956, when KDWI-TV (now KGUN-TV) began broadcasting in the area.
+During the late 1950s, KVOA was also briefly affiliated with the NTA Film Network.KVOA was originally owned by Chicago advertising executive John Louis Sr., along with KVOA-AM 1290 (now known as KCUB).
+It was a sister station to KTAR in Phoenix, and in October 1953, KVOA aired Tucson's first live television event: a World Series broadcast.
+The Louis broadcasting empire eventually became known as Pacific & Southern Broadcasting, based in Phoenix, but Louis did not retain ownership of KVOA for long.
+In 1955, he sold the KVOA stations to Clinton D. McKinnon, who later also acquired KOAT-TV in Albuquerque, New Mexico, and combined the two stations to form Alvarado Television.
 In 1962, the Alvarado stations were sold to Steinman Stations, the owner of WGAL-TV in Lancaster, Pennsylvania.